TluxGhelew/prezto/modules/utility/README.md

 ### General

   - `_`      executes a command as another user (`sudo`).
   - `b`      opens the default web browser.
   - `cp`     copies files and directories interactively.
   - `e`      opens the default editor.
   - `ln`     links files and directories interactively.
   - `mkdir`  creates directories, including intermediary directories.
   - `mv`     moves files and directories interactively.
   - `p`      opens the default pager.
   - `po`     removes a directory from the stack and changes to it (`popd`).
   - `pu`     changes the directory and pushes the old directory onto the stack (`pushd`).
   - `rm`     removes files and directories interactively.
   - `type`   displays all the attribute values of a shell parameter.
+  - `al`     alias
+  - `c`      clear the command line
+  - `sgrep` search for pattern using `grep` :
+    * by excluding git like directories(.git,.svn,CVS)
+    * recursively look into folders and following symlinks
+    * printing filename along with the line number
+    * print 5 lines around the matching pattern

 ### Files and Directories